 Georgetown University is a private school that was established as a college in 1789 but is now recognized to be among the top institutions of higher education in the nation.
 The university’s main campus overlooks the Potomac River and serves more than 18,000 students each year.

-What We Like: Georgetown University holds the distinction with more alumni that include the most United States Diplomats.
+What We Like: Georgetown University holds the distinction with more alumni including the most United States Diplomats.

 Degree: Health Care Management & Policy, BS